- September 2, 2020

 Organize your development application

 Generally, most extensions of property, and sometimes renovations require a development application/assessment (DA).
 You should be aware that planning permission could take months to apply for and gain approval.
 Although depending on your local council, sometimes you can gain fast-tracked approval.
-If you are aiming for a major renovation, it’s recommended to take care of this development application early in the process, because you can proceed no further without the DA approval.
+We recommended you to take care of this development application early in the process if you’re aiming for a major renovation.
+Because you can proceed no further without the DA approval.

 Engage with a registered builder

-According to the information provided on the VBA website, “to ensure your project is completed by someone with the necessary qualifications and experience, make sure you always use a registered building practitioner.
-If you engage a company to do your project, make sure the company is registered as a building practitioner.”
+According to the information provided on the VBA website, “to ensure your project is completed by someone with the necessary qualifications and experience, make sure you always use a registered building practitioner. ”

-All registered building practitioners (except companies) are issued with a Photo ID card that lists the category of registration for the work they are eligible to complete.
+All registered building practitioners (except companies) are issued with a Photo ID card.
+It lists the category of registration for the work they are eligible to complete.
 Before engaging a building practitioner, you should check their ID card to ensure they are suitable to undertake the work.
 You can also check if a building practitioner or company is registered using VBA Find a practitioner directory.

 If you use an unregistered builder or tradesperson to carry out work valued at over $10,000, you are at risk of having no protection from poor quality work.
 In addition, the work won’t be covered by domestic building insurance.